Josep Manel Carrasco

 He is deeply involved in outreach, being one of the usual contacts of the UB astronomy department with many press, radio and television media when some news on astronomy is on the news.
 He has also offered many outreach conferences and prepare different material to explain Gaia and astronomy to the general public, schools, institutes, astronomical agroupations, …

-He maintain a project called Miralcel (facebook, twitter, vimeo, ivoox, blog), aiming to make outreach of astronomy and sharing visual resources to better understand astronomy related news and explain space exploration.
+He maintain a project called Miralcel (facebook, twitter, youtube, vimeo, ivoox, blog), aiming to make outreach of astronomy and sharing visual resources to better understand astronomy related news and explain space exploration.

 He has been teacher for “Space-based astronomy” subject in the “Astrophysics, particle physics and cosmology” master courses, “Observational Astronomy”, “Differential equations and vectorial calculus”, “Algebra” and “Fundamentals of laboratory” subjects in Physics degree.
-He also teaches the Sun, stellar evolution and exoplanets in the astronomy courses for “Universitat de l’Experiència” offered to people older than 55 years.
+He also teaches the Solar System, Sun, stellar evolution and exoplanets in the astronomy courses for “Universitat de l’Experiència” offered to people older than 55 years.

 Most relevant publications: